-We’ve already discussed whether melatonin is an effective insomnia cure.
-Now we have some more information to share with you.
+I’ve already discussed whether melatonin is an effective insomnia cure.
+Now I have some more information to share with you.

 For those popping the melatonin pills, be aware that in pill form, melatonin affects the brain quickly and leaves the body quickly – unlike the body’s naturally produced melatonin.

 You should also be aware that melatonin doses over over 2-3mg can include side-effects such as nausea, headaches and nightmares.
 It should never be taken in conjunction with other sleep medications, it shouldn’t be used for more than three months, and it should never be given to children.

 Doesn’t sound like a miracle insomnia cure in reality, does it?

 Source: Huffington PostImprove your sleep without sleeping pills with my free sleep training.
 As always, there's more information and advice in our insomnia support group